 Specialist plotfinding services (like plotfinder.net) are incredibly useful here, but they shouldn’t stop you from being proactive.

-Drive around the area you’re looking at to spot any potential opportunities, get on the website of local authorities and scan through the planning applications, and use Google Earth to identify any potential infill plots or where there might be room to build in existing gardens.
+- use Google Maps to identify any potential infill plots or where there might be room to build in existing gardens

 Plots will rarely fall into your lap, so you’ll often need to be savvy to secure one.

 Also, make sure you register with your local authority under the Right to Build, which requires local authorities in England to keep track of the demand for serviced plots in their area.